thu-spmi/CAT/joinap.md

 ```

-​	where `--den-lm` is very important and should be set appropriately based on the language for finetuning.
+​Here `--den-lm` is very important and should be set appropriately based on the language for finetuning.
 You should also be careful to set `--resume` and `--dir`.
 The config file for `--mc-conf` is the same to that in the `Flat-phone` model testing without finetuning, except that `"usg"` should be set as `"finetune"`.

 <a name="joinap-linear">**JoinAP-Linear**</a>